zjseales/MinesweeperChallenge/MinesweeperJava/README.txt

 - Let user choose grid size and number of mines.
 - Make UI elements easily modifiable.
 Currently, with the fixed sizes, any change in position or size can affect other unrelated elements.
+- Still efficiency and dependency improvements to make.
+Code is reused in places (particularly the different mouse press actions).
+- Could do with another class to separate game state methods and values from the UI elements.
+- A lot of the nested statements and loops could be simplified.

 RESOURCES: